 Junior karting graduate Hadjar actually got some racing experience in the Ginetta Junior Winter Series before joining French F4 Junior, where he only had two classification rivals.
 He came second in the Junior standings and seventh in French F4’s own overall championship courtesy of his breakthrough Spa-Francorchamps win and a Ledenon podium.

 He stayed in the series for 2020 and was seriously impressive, but was overshadowed by two very experienced Honda-backed rivals.
-That flipped around when he and champion Ayumu Iwasa went to Asian F3 at the start of this year, as Hadjar comfortably had the upper hand and has since won in Monaco in the Formula Regional European Championship.
+That flipped around when he and champion Ayumu Iwasa went to Asian F3 at the start of 2021 as Hadjar comfortably had the upper hand and has since won at higher levels.

 Danial Frost SINGAPORE 14 years, 9 months & 19 days